Home and Community Based Settings (HCBS) Rule

 Section 1915(c) of the Act allows States to provide home and community based services to people who would otherwise require institutional care and is the major tool for meeting rising demand for long-term services and supports.

-Montana Medicaid 1915(c) Waivers Children’s Autism Waiver
+Montana Medicaid 1915(c) Waiver For Individuals with Intellectual/Developmental Disabilities

 0208 Comprehensive Waiver